jdot-r/BlockHunt/README.md

 - fully automate gaming start and stop based on players

-- fully configurable following game play parameters •time the play finish
-•time to release seekers
-•minimal players to start the game
-•maximum players allow for the arena
-•blocks allow to use for the arena
+- fully configurable following game play parameters â€¢time the play finish â€¢time to release seekers â€¢minimal players to start the game â€¢maximum players allow for the arena â€¢blocks allow to use for the arena

 - built-in stand alone mini-shop with beautiful caseitems